tristan957/tristan.partin.io/content/blog/electron-linux-and-your-file-chooser/index.md

 and rightfully so, I wasn't seeing the appropriate D-Bus calls across the wire.
 Then I realized I wasn't exporting `GTK_USE_PORTAL=1`.
-At that point, my solution actually worked, and I was able to post a picture on my
-{{< link "https://github.com/electron/electron/pull/19159" PR >}} with the proof
-that my work paid off.
+At that point, my solution actually worked, and I was able to post a picture on my [PR](https://github.com/electron/electron/pull/19159) with the proof that my work paid off.
 From there, various improvements were made until finally on April 1st, 2021 the PR was merged into Electron's master branch.

 ## Technical Solution